ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **Additional Tools:**
   - Microchip Studio for development
-  - Python of updating the WIFI driver
+  - Python scripts were used to update the Wi-Fi driver
   - VS code for code search and navigation
   - Saleae Logic Analyzer for waveform analysis
   - Lab Oscilloscope and power supply for testing